 SBA Microloan is another SBA loan program that offers cash up to $50,000, lower interest rates and repayment terms up to six years, being it the best loan deal for microbusinesses and home-based businesses.
 SBA Microloan can be used to hire workforce, remodeling, or start a new location.
-The SBA works with nonprofit organization to provide microloans, with mission to assist underserved groups like disabled small businesses with fairly priced loans.
+The SBA works with a nonprofit organization to provide microloans, with a mission to assist underserved groups like disabled small businesses with fairly priced loans.

 The qualification criteria for an SBA Microloan is simple as compared to SBA 7(a) loan program.
 Business owners with credit scores of 575 or less can qualify for it.
 SBA Microloan lenders take into account the anticipated business income during the loan term instead of just credit scores.

 - SBA Community Advantage Loans

 SBA also offers SBA Community Advantage Loans to help small business owners in underserved groups, including the disabled.
 These loans provide cash up to $250,000 and can be used for large business investments.
 The qualification criteria for these loans is similar to SBA Microloans.
 Use the SBA’s Lender Match tool to find a community advantage lender in your area.

 - US.
 Department of Agriculture (USDA) Business Loans